 We recognize that emergency dental situations will arise and although it can be very scary, we will do everything we can to get you out of pain.
 Dental emergencies can occur at any time, any place, and they can be very painful.
 A throbbing toothache, severe pressure or trauma can pop up at any time and it can be too much to endure.
 When a dental emergency arises, give us a call!
-Call before noon and we guarantee that we will see you the same day!

 If you have an emergency during non-business hours, give us a call and our emergency voicemail service can get you in touch with one of our doctors!

 Whether you are traveling or at home, the following information can help you assess your dental emergency and manage the situation until you can come see us.

 Trauma to teeth

 Teeth that have been knocked out knocked loose, or knocked out of alignment is a dental emergency that requires immediate attention.
 If you suffer from trauma to your mouth, give us a call right away and follow these instructions to give your tooth the best chance of being saved.
 If your tooth has been knocked loose or out of alignment, do not attempt to reposition the tooth.
 Call us right way so that we can examine your tooth and handle the situation.